My-TRAC/data-model-Pilot1/README.md

 * 0: single
 * 1: married

-user_traveller_type enum can have teh following values:
+user_traveller_type enum can have the following values:
 * 0: Work / Education
 * 1: Other

+user_often_car enum can have the following values:
+* 1: Never
+* 2: Rarely
+* 3: One/Two Times per week
+* 4: Daily

+user_often_pt enum can have the following values:
+* 1: Never
+* 2: Rarely
+* 3: One/Two Times per week
+* 4: Daily

+user_arrive_ontime enum can have the following values:
+* 1: Not important at all
+* 2: Somewhat important
+* 3: Very important

 ** User working hours need to be clarified **